-The purpose of the get submittag statement is to get a (server local) unique identifier from the server.
+The purpose of the get submittag statement is to get a (server local) unique iden-Purpose tifier from the server.
 This identifier can be used to avoid race conditions between frontend and backend when submitting jobs.

-The syntax for the get submittag statement is
+The syntax for the get submittag statement is Syntax

 The get submittag statement is used to acquire an identification from the server.
-This prevents race conditions between the front end and back end when jobs are submitted.
+Description This prevents race conditions between the front end and back end when jobs are submitted.